Admin theme bundle for Symfony 4+ based on AdminLTE 2.4 with FOSUserBundle support

 First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2 and 3 compatibility is kept (see this issues).

 That means you don't get the new shiny stuff for SF4.
-As some of us already ork on Symfony 4 projects (probably even using webpack-encore) there needed to be a solution.
+As I work on a Symfony 4 project, utilizing webpack-encore I needed a solution.

 - doing the changes in my forked repository and having "dev-" entries in my composer.json

-- cleanup the fork and merge it with my project changes and then publish this fork and release it for the community
+- cleanup the fork, merge it with my project changes and release it for the community

-The choice was quite easy: I am doing the work now in this repository with a fresh start and with the capability of backward-compatibility breaks (for the users migrating from the AdminThemeBundle).
+The choice 3 was easy and obvious for me: I am doing the work now in this repository with a fresh start and some backward-compatibility breaks (for the users migrating from the AdminThemeBundle).

 This repository was created from the original master, but with the following PRs merged on top:

 - Auto discovery for commands (see #215)